Franklin Furnace Archive

-Franklin Furnace Archive, Inc. is an arts organization-in-residence at Pratt Institute in Brooklyn, New York.
+Franklin Furnace Archive, Inc. is an arts organization in Long Island City, New York.
 Since its inception in 1976, Franklin Furnace has been identifying, presenting, archiving, and making avant-garde art available to the public.
 Franklin Furnace focuses on time-based art forms that may be vulnerable due to institutional neglect, cultural bias, politically unpopular content or their ephemeral or experimental nature.
 Franklin Furnace is dedicated to serving emerging artists by providing both physical and virtual venues for the presentation of time-based art, including but not limited to artists' books and periodicals, site-specific installations, performance art, and live art on the internet.

 History

 Franklin Furnace was founded in 1976 by Martha Wilson to serve artists who chose publishing as a primary, "democratic" artistic medium who were not being supported by existing arts organizations.
 From its inception, Franklin Furnace's energies have focused on three aspects of "time-based" art: its collection of artists' books; its performance art program for emerging artists; and its exhibitions of time-based arts, both site-specific installations by contemporary artists, and historical and contemporary exhibitions of artists' books and other ephemeral arts.

-In 1985, Franklin Furnace established the Franklin Furnace Fund for Performance Art, an annual grant program for early career artists chosen by a peer panel review, to help artists produce major performance art works in New York City.
+In 1985, Franklin Furnace established the Franklin Furnace FUND for Performance Art, an annual grant program for early career artists chosen by a peer panel review, to help artists produce major performance art works in New York City.

 The same year, the Franklin Furnace inaugurated Sequential Art for Kids, an arts-in-education program that places professional artists in New York City public school classrooms.
 Since its establishment, SEQART has grown into an award-winning arts education program that is fully integrated with public school curriculum, having by 2021 sent a total of 41 artists into 58 NYC public elementary schools to serve over 8,550 children.
 Starting in 2016, SEQART has also been providing arts education services for adults in senior citizen and wellness centers.

 In 1990, Franklin Furnace's basement performance space was closed by the New York City Fire Department in response to an anonymous caller.
 Since that time, Franklin Furnace has been presenting performance art to new audiences throughout New York City by developing strategic partnerships with institutions large and small, from The Brooklyn Museum and The New School for Social Research to Dixon Place, The Knitting Factory, and public spaces across the 5 boroughs.